Hete/kohana-mail/README.md

 Mail sender for kohana.
 It is based on 3 structures : Mail_Sender, Mail_Receiver and Mail_Queue.
 This sender allow you to easily send View based mails.

+This version of the module is deprecated.
+You are better use the [https://github.com/Hete/kohana-mail/tree/3.3/master](3.3/master) branch which contain a clean, simple and efficient implementation.

 ### It is as easy as
 <pre>
 Mail_Sender::factory()->send($receiver, $view, $subject, $headers);